-American bartender Dale DeGroff is for sure one of the big names for many cocktail enthusiasts.
+American bartender Dale DeGroff is for sure one of the big names according to many cocktail enthusiasts.
 Not only behind the bar, but also as an author of numerous books – a circumstance that finally has earned him worldwide tribute.
-This goes so far that he is considered by many as the “King of Cocktail”.
+This goes as far as considering him to be the “King of Cocktail”.
 An honorary name he also uses for himself on his website.
 It is his shaker in which today’s recipe was born.

-I opted for a Tiki style tumbler to present the cocktail, which actually is not very close to the original way of serving.
-But since the drink can’t deny a certain Caribbean exoticism and because of the addition of ice, the volume of the finished cocktail is a little increased, so I needed a glass with more capacity.
+Usually I opt for a tumbler, but you can also serve it Tiki style since the drink can’t deny a certain Caribbean exoticism and because of the addition of ice, the volume of the finished cocktail is a little increased, so a Tiki mug will work.
 But enough of this: this cocktail speaks for itself!

 5-6 seedless black grapes